teziapp/connected-repo-starter-oRPC/README.md

 1. Create component in `apps/frontend/src/pages/` or `modules/<feature>/pages/`
 2. Add route in `apps/frontend/src/router.tsx` with lazy loading
-3. Use tRPC hooks for data fetching
+3. Use oRPC hooks for data fetching

 ## Turborepo